Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **April 29, 2019: Paper Accepted to KDD** - Our paper title "Adaptive-Halting Policy Network for Early Classification" was accapted to KDD 2019 and will be presented in Anchorage this August.
 - **April 16, 2019: Research Qualifier** - Passed my research qualifier, studying the classification of irregular multivariate time series.
 - **April 9, 2019: First place in poster competition** - I was awarded first place in WPI's annual graduate research poster competition.
-- **March 5, 2019: Paper Accepted** - Our paper titled "Comparing General and Locally-Learned Word Embeddings for Clinical Text Mining" was accepted to the IEEE International Conference on Biomedical and Health Informatics.
+- **March 5, 2019: Paper Accepted to BHI** - Our paper titled "Comparing General and Locally-Learned Word Embeddings for Clinical Text Mining" was accepted to the IEEE International Conference on Biomedical and Health Informatics.
 - **January 18, 2019: Workshop** - Attended the Geometric Analysis Approach to AI Workshop at Harvard University.
 - **November 15, 2018: Master's Thesis** - Successfully defended Master's Thesis: Adaptively-Halting RNN for Tunable Early Classification of Time Series.
 - **September 1, 2018: Internship** - Beginning a part-time internship with UMass Medical School in the quantitative sciences department.